invertase/react-native-firebase/docs/index.md

     "ios": {
       "googleServicesFile": "./GoogleService-Info.plist"
     },
-    "plugins": ["@react-native-firebase/app"]
+    "plugins": [
+      "@react-native-firebase/app"
+      "@react-native-firebase/perf"
+      "@react-native-firebase/crashlytics"
+    ]
   }
 }
 ```

 Next, rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.

-Analogous steps are required for other React Native Firebase packages, which require custom native installation steps.
-Packages without native steps required will work out of the box.
+Config plugins are only required for React Native Firebase modules, which require custom native installation steps - e.g. modifying the Xcode project, `Podfile`, `build.gradle`, `AndroidManifest.xml` etc. Packages without native steps required will work out of the box.

 > Not all React Native Firebase packages have Expo config plugins provided yet.
-Currently supported packages are `app`, `perf` and `crashlytics`.
+You may see if a module is supported by checking if it contains the `app.plugin.js` file in its package directory.
+>
+> If you're using the [Expo Tools](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo) VSCode extension, the IntelliSense will display a list of available plugins, when editing the `plugins` section of `app.json`.